mauritssilvis/patterns/README.md

 ## 2. Overview

-Currently, implementations of commonly used design patterns are available in:
+Currently, implementations of commonly used design patterns are available in the following languages:

 - [Java](java)